expo/fyi/first-android-submission.md

 #### 🤔 What Happened

 If you're submitting your Android app to Google Play Store **for the first time**, Google requires that you manually upload it through their web user interface.
-After you have submitted it once through the web user interface, you will be able to use `expo upload:android` for subsequent submissions.
+After you have submitted it once through the web user interface, you will be able to use `eas submit -p android` for subsequent submissions.

 #### 💡 Solution